The best water bottles of 2021 | CNN Underscored

 - Leak test: We shook the bottles, held them upside down and threw them in a backpack for a commute to see if any water leaked.

-- Coffee test: We poured freshly-brewed coffee into each bottle and laid it on its side for several hours.
+- Coffee test: We poured freshly brewed coffee into each bottle and laid it on its side for several hours.
 Then we washed the bottle and lid and conducted a taste test to see if either component retained any flavor from the coffee.

 Durability

-- Drop test: We dropped each bottle three times from five feet above concrete on its lid and three times from five feet above concrete on its body.
+- Drop test: We dropped each bottle three times from 5 feet above concrete on its lid and three times from 5 feet above concrete on its body.
 We noted if the bottle was still usable (if the insulation or lid broke), then assessed the amount of dents and other damage.

 - Cleanliness: We tried to clean each bottle with a normal sponge, then with a bottle brush.
 In this test, we also considered how quickly we could add ice to the bottle.